pombredanne/LicenseCop/readme.txt

 where 'folder' is the root folder of your project.
 Your project requires a build/header.txt file containing your header text.

+If all goes well, your files will end up with the header text in the right comment style for the file type.
+No console output unless something goes wrong.

 Requires java 6.

 How it works